theOtherLuke/nordlynx-router/debian/readme.md

 128MB swap ( My testing does not show that swap is even being used, so may possibly be excluded.
 Normally I just leave the Proxmox default of 512MB )

-4GB drive ( 2GB minimum )
+4GB drive ( 2GB minimum, may need to expand if implementing a webui )

-2 network interfaces ( 1 interface minimum, requires more advanced network setup not covered here )
+2 network interfaces ( 1 interface possible but requires more advanced network setup like vlans, *not covered here* )

 Update Debian: